-The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are generally FAT CLAY and LEAN CLAY soil materials with a firm to very stiff consistency.
+The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are FAT and LEAN CLAY soil materials and have a stiff to hard consistency.
 Generally, soils penetrated by geotechnical drilling equipment such as those encountered at this site can be removed with conventional earthmoving equipment.